pradel/create-react-app-esbuild/packages/craco-esbuild/README.md

       plugin: CracoEsbuildPlugin,
       options: {
         includePaths: ['/external/dir/with/components'], // Optional.
 If you want to include components which are not in src folder
-        enableSvgr: true, // Optional.
-        svgrOptions: {
-          // Optional. is enableSvgr set to true, used as options for svgr
-          icon: true,
-        },
         esbuildLoaderOptions: {
           // Optional.
 Defaults to auto-detect loader.
           loader: 'jsx', // Set the value to 'tsx' if you use typescript